return42/sphkerneldoc/doc/books/linux_tv/media/v4l/vidioc-g-audio.rst

 Audio inputs have one writable property, the audio mode.
-To select the current audio input *and* change the audio mode, applications initialize the ``index`` and ``mode`` fields, and the ``reserved`` array of a ``v4l2_audio`` structure and call the ``VIDIOC_S_AUDIO`` ioctl.
+To select the current audio input *and* change the audio mode, applications initialize the ``index`` and ``mode`` fields, and the ``reserved`` array of a :c:type:`struct v4l2_audio` structure and call the ``VIDIOC_S_AUDIO`` ioctl.
 Drivers may switch to a different audio mode if the request cannot be satisfied.
 However, this is a write-only ioctl, it does not return the actual new audio mode.

 .. _v4l2-audio: